gosquared/speed-date/README.md

 ## But how fast is it actually?

 Well, run `npm run benchmark` to find out for yourself how it stacks up against Moment for various formatting tokens.
 On the whole speed-date is ~15-20x faster than Moment with repeated use of the same formatter function.
+Check out [benchmark results](benchmark/results.txt) for an example run.